What is Epilepsy?

 Is there a way to prevent epilepsy?

 One day, research may be able to find ways to identify people who are at risk for developing epilepsy and to prevent it before it begins, but for now, the only way of preventing epilepsy is by reducing the risks of things that may damage the brain.
-This includes vaccines against certain diseases, wearing protective head gear when applicable and using seat belts and child safety seats in automobiles.
+This includes wearing protective head gear when applicable, and using seat belts and child safety seats in automobiles.